📦 Free Shipping over $60

 1. Hemp Oil Only

-2. Animal-Based Ingredients if Vegan or Vegetarian
+2. Animal-Based Ingredients: Vegan or Vegetarian

 If you are a vegan or vegetarian, you want to avoid animal and animal byproduct ingredients.
 For example, CBD capsules are made with gelatin or plant material, and CBD gummies are made with gelatin or pectin.
 Gelatin is a protein usually derived from the natural collagen of pigs or cows.
 Plant-based ingredients are frequently sourced from vegetables, and pectin is derived from vegetables and fruits.